An Introduction to Agile Project Management

 The team has to closely work with the customers to adapt and incorporate their constantly changing needs.
 This brings an alignment in the project execution.

 2. Acute focus on business value

-Agile ensures that at any given time the project team is focused on delivering the most valuable item to be delivered.
-The team is in a way, forced to prioritize the backlog items according to the customer’s demands.
+Agile methods ensure that at any given time the project team is focused on delivering working software.
+The Agile team is in a way, forced to prioritize the backlog items according to the customer’s demands.